Port of Pascagoula Accident Lawyers

-A Jones Act lawyer serving the Port of Pascagoula can file a maritime injury claim on your behalf, getting you the lost wages and medical care you need.
-In addition to conducting an initial review of the matter to determine which maritime laws apply, a lawyer can help you determine what compensation you may be entitled to.
-He or she can then take the appropriate steps to recover this compensation under the Jones Act, Longshore and Harbor Workers' Compensation Act, Death on the High Seas Act, or general maritime law.
-By handling all aspects of your claim on your behalf, your lawyer can help you focus your energy on healing and spending time with loved ones instead of dealing with complex and frustrating legal issues.
+Our Port of Pascagoula accident attorneys can file a maritime injury claim for you, pursuing the lost wages and medical care you need.
+In addition to conducting an initial review of the matter to determine which laws apply, we can determine what compensation you may be entitled to, and take the appropriate steps to seek this under the Jones Act, Longshore and Harbor Workers' Compensation Act, Death on the High Seas Act, or general maritime law.
+By handling all aspects of your claim, our Mississippi maritime lawyers can help you focus on healing and spending time with loved ones.

 How can you know which firm to choose to handle your offshore injury case?
-At Arnold & Itkin LLP, we have the experience and the resources to dedicate to your claim.
-We have recovered billions of dollars, and we are ready to prove to you that we can secure outstanding results even in the most complex of maritime law matters.
+At Arnold & Itkin, we have the experience and the resources to dedicate to your claim.
+We have won $20+ billion for our clients, and we are ready to prove to you that we can secure outstanding results even in the most complex of maritime law matters.

 Other major employers utilizing Pascagoula’s port include: